marfriaz/gymbnb-client/README.md

 ## Introduction

+Gymbnb: a local home gym marketplace.
 Users can book local home gyms in their area and hosts can list their home gym.

 This repo is the front-end client, built in React.
 You can see the app live at: [https://gymbnb-client.vercel.app](https://gymbnb-client.vercel.app)

 To try out this app, you can create a new account from the Sign Up page or use the Demo Account listed below.

+#### Demo Account Details

+- Email: user@gmail.com
+- Password: password

 ## Features